Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

 \end{theorem}

 \begin{theorem}[Estimate for the log-Sobolev constant of the isa] Assume that~$\tau_2 \geq K \tau_1$ for some constant~$K>1$.
-Let $\mu$ be the invariant measure of the infinite swapping process defined by \eqref{eq:invmeasure}.
-Suppose that the potential $H$ satisfies Assumptions \ref{assumeenvLSI} and \ref{assumption}.
-Then the Gibbs measure $\mu$ satisfies the log-Sobolev inequality
+Let $\mu$ be the invariant measure of the isa defined by \eqref{eq:invmeasure}.
+Suppose that the energy landscape $H$ satisfies Assumptions \ref{assumeenvLSI} and \ref{assumption}.
+Then the measure $\mu$ satisfies the log-Sobolev inequality